 Summing up the project, the kids stated that they acquired great skills for the future and that the activity was experiential and fun for them.

-I would like to thank Galit, on my behalf and behalf of all the kids, for the incredible idea, for the great opportunity, for the professional training and for the attentiveness and the willingness to help all the way through.
-We were able to plant the entrepreneurship seeds in each of the kids in the group, and I am sure that the seeds will continue and flourish.
+I would like to thank Galit, on behalf of myself and all the kids, for the incredible idea, for the great opportunity, for the professional training, and for the attentiveness as well as the willingness to help all the way through.
+We were able to plant the entrepreneurship seeds in each of the kids in the group.
+I am sure that the seeds will continue and flourish.

-Galit has guided the team in running the program, in ideas, in education and training materials and in the operation of the Global Entrepreneurship Week.
+Galit has guided the team in running the program, generating ideas, and creating education and training materials as well as the operation for the Global Entrepreneurship Week.

-Entrepreneurial skills are necessary for adaptation in a changing environment.
-The 21st century and the enormous global developments require us to prepare the students for integration in the rapidly changing world.
+Entrepreneurial skills are necessary to adapt to a changing environment.
+The 21st century and its enormous global developments require us to prepare students for integration into the rapidly changing world.

-As part of entrepreneurship at school, the students have used social initiatives outside and inside the school.
-They have learned to gather data, design, check out alternatives, to wander and to err, to not give up and try again until success.
+As part of entrepreneurship education, the students have used social initiatives outside and inside the school.
+They have learned to gather data, to plan, check out alternatives, to wonder, make mistakes, not to give up, and to try until success.

-The entrepreneurship program also gave the staff an entrepreneurial spirit for the development of innovative educational projects (Ted children, learning outside of school, etc.)
+The entrepreneurship program also inspired the staff to develop innovative educational projects (Ted children, learning outside of school, etc.)

-Next year we will keep developing and improving the program and respectively, the entrepreneurial abilities of the staff and the students.
+Next year we will continue to develop and refine the program and respectively, the entrepreneurial abilities of the staff and students.